Table of contents

 Internal users of the frontend libraries can generate internal share links for both the curated and personal Collections.
 If the external share links have been activated for frontend users by curators, then they will also be able to generate a public share link for curated Collections.

 Similar to how Collections can be shared from the Library backend, the same is true for folders in that Library.
 The share action can be found on the flyout of the folder itself, with the internal and external share link options.
 For added security, you can set up a password or validity date for the external share link.

 If a collection is shared, the link recipient will see a scrollable overview of all assets in the collection.
-They also have the options to download either all assets at once or individually in detail asset view.
-In addition to the file name, file format and dimensions, the viewer also sees the collection name and file size.
+They also have the option to download either all assets at once or individually in detail asset view.
+In addition to the file name, file format, and dimensions, the viewer also sees the collection name and file size.

 Finally, for folders, the link recipient will see an overview of all shared assets, similar to the external view of a collection.